In-School Mentoring

 The In-School Mentoring Program strives to:

-• provide a role model and a friend for girls and boys.
+• provide a role model and a friend for youth

 • promote the importance of staying in school and healthy relationships with family and peers.